Monument to the Great Fire of London

 The Monument to the Great Fire of London, more commonly known simply as the Monument, is a fluted Doric column in London, England, situated near the northern end of London Bridge.
 Commemorating the Great Fire of London, it stands at the junction of Monument Street and Fish Street Hill, 202 ft in height and 202 feet west of the spot in Pudding Lane where the Great Fire started on 2 September 1666.
 Constructed between 1671 and 1677, it was built on the site of St Margaret, New Fish Street, the first church to be destroyed by the Great Fire.
 It is Grade I-listed and is a scheduled monument.
 Another monument, the Golden Boy of Pye Corner, marks the point near Smithfield where the fire was stopped.

+Description

 The Monument comprises a Doric column built of Portland stone topped with a gilded urn of fire.
-It was designed by Christopher Wren and Robert Hooke.
+It was designed by Robert Hooke.
 Its height marks its distance from the site of the shop of Thomas Farriner (or Farynor), the king's baker, where the blaze began.

-The viewing platform near the top of the Monument is reached by a narrow winding staircase of 345 steps.
+The viewing platform near the top of the Monument is reached by a narrow winding staircase of 311 steps.
 A mesh cage was added in the mid-19th century to prevent people jumping to the ground, after six people died by suicide there between 1788 and 1842.